-Defines a standard procedure for validating and testing, here different types of testings are performed based on the scope of the services.
+Defines a standard procedure for validating and testing; here, different types of testings are performed based on the services’ scope.

 Defines a standard procedure for evaluating the changes.

-ITIL service transition ensures the testing is done thoroughly, on the designed and developed services in service design stage.
+ITIL service transition ensures the testing is done thoroughly on the designed and developed services in the service design stage.

 - Ensure thorough risk and impact analysis, testing, deployment, and early life support for the transitioned services.

-- To prepare enough number of knowledge and reference materials for the new or changed services.
+- To prepare enough knowledge and reference materials for the new or changed services.

 - Test plans & results